Skip to main content

 Harvard Health Publishing

 The peritonsillar space lies between each tonsil and the wall of the throat.
 An infection can cause a pus-filled swelling (abscess) to develop in this space.
 Peritonsillar abscesses, also called quinsy, usually occur as a complication of tonsillitis.
-They most often are caused by "strep throat" bacteria (group A beta-hemolytic streptococci).
+They most often are caused by streptococcal (Strep, as with “strep throat”) and staphylococcal (staph) bacteria.

-If a peritonsillar abscess is not treated promptly, the infection can spread to the neck, roof of the mouth and lungs.
-The swelling can push the tonsil closest to it into the center of your throat and move the uvula (the flap of tissue hanging in the back of your throat) from the center toward the unaffected side of your throat.
-In severe cases, the swelling can make breathing difficult or can close your airway.
+If a peritonsillar abscess is not treated promptly, the infection can spread to the neck, roof of the mouth, and lungs.
+The swelling can push the tonsil closest to it into the center of the throat and move the uvula (the flap of tissue hanging in the back of the throat) from the center toward the unaffected side of the throat.
+In severe cases, the swelling can make breathing difficult or can block the airway.

-Peritonsillar abscesses most often are found in older children, adolescents and young adults.
-They are less common than in the past because tonsillitis now often is treated with antibiotics, which destroy the infection-causing bacteria.
+Peritonsillar abscesses most often develop in older children, adolescents, and young adults.
+They are less common than in the past because bacterial throat infections, including tonsillitis, are usually treated promptly with antibiotics, which destroy the infection-causing bacteria.

 Symptoms include:

-Your doctor will examine your throat, mouth and neck, and swab your throat.
+Your doctor will examine your throat, mouth, and neck, and swab your throat.
 Material on the swab is sent to the laboratory for a culture, which can identify the type of bacteria causing the infection.
-Your doctor may want to look at your throat by using a small telescope on flexible lighted tube, called an endoscope.
-He or she may also order an x-ray or computed tomography (CT) scan to better see the extent of infection in the soft tissues of the neck.
+Your doctor may want to look at your throat by using a small scope mounted on a flexible lighted tube, called an endoscope.
+He or she may also order an x-ray, ultrasound, or computed tomography (CT) scan to better see the extent of infection in the soft tissues of the neck.

 After treatment, symptoms should disappear within five to seven days.